 Habitat Overview

 Regional Fishery Management Councils are required to designate essential fish habitat (EFH) and take steps to minimize the impacts of fishing on EFH to the extent practicable.
-The New England Council’s original 1999 habitat amendment: (1) designated EFH for the 18 species managed by the Council at the time; (2) documented major threats to EFH from both fishing and non-fishing related activities, and (3) designated Habitat Areas of Particular Concern (HAPC) for Atlantic salmon and Atlantic cod.In 2004, the Council initiated Omnibus EFH Amendment 2 (OHA2).
-This amendment was approved by the Council in June 2015 and went into effect on April 9, 2018.
-OHA2: (1) updated EFH designations for all species managed by the Council, now at 28; (2) designated new HAPCs; and (3) revised the current habitat and groundfish management areas.
-The amendment used a new Swept Area Seabed Impact (SASI) model to assess habitat vulnerability to fishing gear and develop revised habitat management areas.
-Work on an updated version of this model, Fishing Effects, was presented to the Council in June 2019 and will be used on an ongoing basis to support the Council’s habitat conservation efforts.
+NOAA Fisheries information on EFH can be found here.
+The New England Council’s 2018 Omnibus EFH Amendment 2 (OHA2): (1) updated essential fish habitat designations for all species for which the Council has lead management responsibility, now at 28; (2) designated new Habitat Areas of Particular Concern (HAPCs); and (3) revised the current habitat and groundfish management areas.
+The amendment used the Swept Area Seabed Impact (SASI) model, developed by the Council, to assess habitat vulnerability to fishing gear and develop revised habitat management areas.
+An updated version of this model, called Fishing Effects, will be used on an ongoing basis to support the Council’s habitat conservation efforts.
+Since 2023 and in collaboration with the Mid-Atlantic Fishery Management Council (MAFMC), the Council has been reviewing essential fish habitat information across all its fishery management plans.
+NOAA’s EFH regulations state that such reviews should occur every five years.
+Note that the Mid-Atlantic Fishery Management Council develops the EFH designation for spiny dogfish, which is jointly managed with the New England Council.

 Related News, Press Releases, and Announcements